rcannood/cannoodt.dev/content/authors/rcannood/_index.md

 - Visitors
 ---

 Hello, my name is Robrecht Cannoodt.
 I just obtained by PhD as a computer scientist specialising in data science ([dissertation](files/phdthesis.pdf)).
-I work as a data science consultant at Data Intuitive and as a postdoctoral researcher at VIB - Ghent University.
+I work as a data science engineer at [Data Intuitive](https://www.data-intuitive.com) and as a postdoctoral researcher at [VIB - Ghent University](https://www.irc.ugent.be).

 I enjoy developing and contributing to data science software projects (See [Software](software)).
 In particular: developing or speeding up algorithms; adding functionality to existing software; and contributing to open-source projects.
 During my PhD, I developed tools for analysing single-cell omics data, and tools for benchmarking single-cell omics tools.
 However, many of the software packages I (co-)developed can be used for general-purpose data mining applications.